jxjrework/adversarial-dev-factory/README.md

 ## How to run attacks against defenses

-Script `run_attacks_and_defenses.py` runs all attacks against all defenses and computes scores of each attack and each defense.
+Script `run_attacks_and_defenses.py` runs all attacks against all defenses and computes scores of each attack and each defense

 You can run it in a following way: